Skaruts/godot_dev_tools/README.md

 # Godot Dev Toolbox

-A few handy tools for general development and debugging that I've developed over time and gathered up into a single easier to use addon.
+A few handy tools for general development and debugging that coalesced into a single, easier to use addon.
 It provides a panel for easily monitoring variables, and a few functions for quick benchmarking, and 2D and 3D drawing.

 Toolbox gets around Godot's lack of support for line thickness in 3D by using stretched 3D shapes to make thick 3D lines.

+ !!!!!
+SCREENSHOT    !!!!!

 ## Usage: